AMDComputeLibraries/morton_filter/README.md

 academic-style prototype***.

-A forthcoming extended version that describes additional features like the filter self-resizing operation (released here) is under review at the VLDB Journal in a special issue with the best papers from VLDB'18.
+A forthcoming extended version that describes additional features like the filter self-resizing operation (released here) has been accepted to the VLDB Journal in a special issue with the best papers from VLDB'18.
 A subsequent paper that extends self-resizing to cuckoo filters will also shortly be submitted for peer review.

 Using the Code
 =================
 ***When using the code, you are required to comply with the terms of the license (LICENSE.txt).***  Please cite our paper if you use the code base.
-The Proceedings of the Very Large Data Bases Endowment has requested that the ***paper be cited in this fashion:***
+The Very Large Data Bases Endowment has requested that the ***paper be cited in this fashion:***

 Alex D. Breslow and Nuwan S. Jayasena.
 Morton Filters: Faster, Space-Efficient Cuckoo Filters via Biasing, Compression, and Decoupled